martinboers/plcnext-book/src/ch03-04-disabling-features.md

   <Include path="/opt/plcnext/appshome/*.acf.settings" />
 ```

 As you can see, this directive will include *all* files that match the pattern specified in the `path` attribute.
-If multiple files match this pattern, any conflicts in the file contents are resolved as follows:

-(TODO: How are conflicts resolved?)
+If multiple files match this pattern, then all the files will be processed.
+If there are any conflicts - e.g. if one file overrides an environment variable with the value "true", and another file overrides the same variable with the value "false" - then the final value of that environment variable could be either "true" or "false".
+It is up to the user to make sure that conflicts like this do not happen.

 [acf-info]: https://www.plcnext.help/te/Programming/Cpp/Cpp_program_structure/ACF_Application_Component_Framework.htm